-Independent Rehabilitation Services was founded in 1999 by Physiotherapist, Kate Phillips.
+Independent Rehabilitation Services (IRS) was founded in 1999 by Physiotherapist, Kate Phillips.
 Kate and her passionate team believes in a whole person approach to rehabilitation and that change continues for a person as they integrate more fully in to their life and community.

 We understand the complexity of community neurological rehabilitation and the opportunities and challenges that are currently present with the recently implemented NDIS program.
 We are experienced in providing long-term management, periodic treatment or one-off assessments and consultations.

 Working closely with our clients, their family, carers and referrers we establish programs in the home, place of residence or local community, to maximise function and achieve the best outcomes for all our clients.

 Independent Rehabilitation Services is registered with compensable bodies such as the Transport Accident Commission (TAC), NDIS (National Disability Insurance Scheme), WorkCover (VWA) and Enhanced Primary Care (EPC).

 Referrals can be made by the client, a family member or anyone involved in care.
 Please see our Referral Page for more information.